Chasseurs Ardennais: Creation and early history, 1933–1936

+Belgian neutrality and expansion, 1936–1940

 After the end of Belgium's alliance with France in 1936 and its return to neutrality, the idea of frontier defence was abandoned as militarily impractical.
 The Chasseurs ardennais were briefly threatened with disbandment.
-Their role was revised and there role in the event of a German invasion became to launch delaying actions while withdrawing to the other side of the Meuse river.
+Their new role in the event of a German invasion was to launch delaying actions whilst withdrawing to the other side of the Meuse river.
 Otherwise, the Chasseurs ardennais remained largely unchanged and continued to expand.
-The "mixed groups" were renamed "regiments" and the corps upgraded to a division between March and July 1937.
+The "mixed groups" were renamed "regiments" and the corps upgraded to division-status between March and July 1937.
 The artillery group, in turn, was expanded and became the Regiment of Artillery of the Chasseurs Ardennais (Régiment d'Artillerie des Chasseurs ardennais) in September 1938.
 Following the mobilization of the Belgian Army in late 1939 this division comprised 35,000 men, and a second division of three more regiments was created.
 The 1st Division was commanded at the outbreak of war by General Victor Descamps; the 2nd Division by General François Ley.

 From its inception, the Chasseurs ardennais received an unusually large portion in receiving modern equipment.
 These included the new Mauser Model 1935 rifle and FN Model 1930 machine gun.
 By 1938, each regiment had 16 T-13 tank destroyers and three T-15 light tanks.

 Second World War, 1940

 The German invasion of Belgium began in the early morning on 10 May 1940.
-Attacking with the benefit of surprise, the initial phase of the attack included the deployment of parachute units at Nives and Léglise in Luxembourg (Operation Niwi) to aide the main ground offensive.
-As a result of this, lines of communications between the Belgian command with the local headquarters at Neufchâteau were disrupted and a number of Chasseurs ardennais units posted at the frontier did not receive the order to withdraw.
+Attacking with the benefit of surprise, the initial phase of the attack included the deployment of parachute units at Nives and Léglise in Belgian Luxembourg (Operation Niwi) to aid the main ground offensive.
+Consequently, lines of communications between the Belgian command with the local headquarters at Neufchâteau were disrupted and a number of Chasseurs ardennais units posted at the frontier did not receive the order to withdraw.
 An individual company of the 1st ChA resisted the main attacks from the 1st Panzer Division with considerable success at Bodange on the Sauer river throughout much of the first day of the invasion.
 Another company from the 3rd ChA similarly resisted the 7th Panzer Division at Chabrehez.

 As the Belgian Army withdrew across the Meuse river on 10-11 May 1940, it proved impossible to establish a viable defensive position.
 The 1st Chasseurs Ardennais Division regrouped north of Namur and suffered heavy losses to German aerial attacks at Belgrade and Temploux suffering several hundred casualties.
 The two divisions were ordered to withdraw to the Leie (Lys) river in Flanders.
 Chasseurs ardennais units successfully held the front at Gottem, Deinze and Vinkt during the ensuing Battle of the Lys (24–28 May 1940) before the ultimate capitulation of the Belgian Army on 28 May 1940.
 The success of their resistance at Deinze and Vinkt provoked reprisal attacks against local civilians by the German 225th Infantry Division in the Vinkt massacre.
 As the historian Alain Colignon notes, the Chasseurs ardennais were "about the last to have maintained their cohesion and "fighting spirit" and performed significantly better than other Belgian infantry units in combat.